-But rubber plant gives this tremendous benefit of not producing pollen grains.
-Now this is the best choice to grow in home, office or even in your clinic.
+But rubber plant gives the tremendous benefit of not producing pollen grains.
+Now, this is the best choice to grow at the home, office, or even in your clinic.

 Inexpensive – Easy to Propagate

-Growing plants may be desire of many of you but costly plants may push it far away but adding to your good luck, rubber plant is not an expensive plant.
+Growing plants may be the desire of many of you but costly plants may push it far away but adding to your good luck, the rubber plant is not an expensive plant.

 You can easily afford and manage with little care to grow by propagation that you can see below in detail how you can propagate rubber plant.